Skip to main content

 If you’ve gone through this tutorial and are having trouble getting your manuscript to import into Atticus, here are a few extra steps to check:

-If you’d like to learn more about Writing or Formatting, be sure to check out our videos and training on our tutorials page.
+Now that you're done importing, it's time to write and format your book!
+To learn more be sure to check out our videos and training on our tutorials page.

 Did this answer your question?